-- Press the [MENU] button, choose [Digital Zoom] on the [ ] tab, and then choose the desired option ( $\square$ 25). - The view is enlarged and the zoom factor is displayed on the screen.
+- Press the [MENU] button, choose [Digital Zoom] on the [] tab, and then choose the desired option (\square 25). - The view is enlarged and the zoom factor is displayed on the screen.

-The digital tele-converter cannot be used with digital zoom (A33) or AF-point zoom (A39).
+The digital tele-converter cannot be used with digital zoom (A33) or AF-point zoom (A38).

-• The shutter speed may be equivalent when you move the zoom lever all the way toward [ for maximum telephoto, and when you zoom in to enlarge the subject to the same size following step 2 in "Zooming In Closer on Subjects (Digital Zoom)" (233).
+• The shutter speed may be equivalent when you move the zoom you zoom in to enlarge the subject to the same size following step 2 in "Zooming In Closer on Subjects (Digital Zoom)" (233).